-(Above photos are of the gall formed Chestnut Gall Wasp.
-Symptoms vary, we recommend taking a sample to your local agriculture extension office.)
+Gall formed by the Chestnut Gall Wasp.
+Symptoms vary, we recommend taking a sample to your local agriculture extension office.

 This pest is spread throughout much of the eastern U.S. It is a small insect that lays its egg in developing chestnuts.
-This larvae feeds on the nut, causing damages to the infected mast.
+This larvae feeds on the nut, causing damage to the infected mast.
 Larvae then exit the nut and burrow in the soil for the winter.
-If left to spread, a weevil infestation can cause significant damages to chestnut harvest.
-Chestnut weevil can be treated with chemical, cultural and post harvest methods.
-Ideally, a combination of cultural and chemical management would control the pest and eliminate the need for post-harvest treatment, which can diminish quality and the marketable yield.
+If left to spread, a weevil infestation can cause significant damage to chestnut harvest.
+Chestnut weevil can be treated with chemical, cultural, and post-harvest methods.
+Ideally, a combination of cultural and chemical management would control the pest and eliminate the need for post-harvest treatment, which can diminish the quality and the marketable yield.
 For more information check out this article by Michigan State University.

 Ambrosia beetles rarely attack healthy trees, as they primarily colonize unhealthy and dying trees.
 Ambrosia beetles sometimes attack healthy trees, but they are especially attracted to trees suffering from stress.
 The insects enter at sites with damaged bark.
 Prevention begins with reducing stress on your property’s trees.
 Prevent stress as much as possible by watering the tree deeply during dry spells and keeping it on a schedule of regular fertilization.